-To measure AC current using an optional clamp-on sensor, connect the clamp-on sensor to the clamp terminals and set the range selector to A. (Set the Range selector to V/A to record voltage and current simultaneously, or set to the A position to record only current.)
-Also, set the A (CLAMP) selector to match the input sensitivity of the clamp with the expected maximum current to be measured.
+To measure AC current using an optional clamp-on sensor, connect the clamp-on sensor to the clamp terminals and set the range selector to A. Also, set the A (CLAMP) selector to match the input sensitivity of the clamp with the expected maximum current to be measured.